jsxlei/SCALEX/README.md

 ### 1. Command line

-    SCALE.py --data_list data1 data2 --batch_categories batch1 batch2
+    SCALE.py --data_list data1 data2 dataN --batch_categories batch1 batch2 batchN

 #### Option

 * --**data_list**
-        A list of matrices file (each as a `batch` or a single batch/batch-merged file.
+        A list of matrices file (each as a `batch`) or a single batch/batch-merged file.
 * --**batch_categories**
         Categories for the batch annotation.
-By default, use increasing numbers.
+By default, use increasing numbers if not given
 * --**profile**
         Specify the single-cell profile, RNA or ATAC.
 Default: RNA.
 * --**min_features**